 You will receive a letter from your sponsored child in return.
 The Kenya staff assist the younger children who do not read and write yet in letter writing and translating.

 When are letters due?
 How do I send them?

-Letters are due on or before May 15th for the June trip, and October 15th.
+Letters are due on or before June 1st for the June trip, and September 21st for the October trip.
 Please check social media, and read the eBlasts for reminders and more communications about exact dates for each trip.